Why do you need a Google Business Profile?

-Get more online attention for your business, improve your SEO ranking, and make the best first impression!
+To get more online attention for your business, improve your SEO ranking, and make the best first impression!

 In order to show up when customers are looking for you online—on computers or mobile devices—you have to understand how Google displays your information.
 Why do we care what Google does?
 Because they dominate the online search market with 72% of desktop and 92% of mobile search market share.
+Your profile is the free listing Google uses to build your ‘knowledge panel’ on Search and Maps.

 Not only does your Google Business Profile (aka Google Business Listing) increase your chances of showing up in the Google Local 3-pack, but when your business is searched for by name, Google often shows a knowledge panel that displays detailed information about your company.